 Patient and Caregiver Education

-Educating patients and their caregivers about chemotherapy night sweats is crucial for effective management:
+Educating both patients and caregivers about chemotherapy night sweats is crucial.
+Here are some key points to keep in mind:

 Addressing Emotional and Psychological Impact